-In some cases the police may suspect someone of criminal activity but have insufficient probable cause to arrest him/her.
-Therefore the police will conduct a pre-file investigation in an effort to determine whether there is enough evidence to justify an arrest.
+In some cases, the police may suspect someone of criminal activity but have insufficient probable cause to arrest him/her.
+Therefore the police will conduct a pre-file investigation in an effort to determine whether there is enough evidence to justify a Nevada arrest (NRS 171.104).
 If they gather adequate evidence against the suspect, the police will arrest him/her.

 In more serious or high profile cases, police may have enough probable cause to arrest a suspect but will hold off on until they gather all available evidence through the pre-file investigation.
 This way the D.A. is confident from the beginning they have a strong case and can formally press charges shortly after the arrest.

 Do I have to talk to police if I am being investigated for a crime in Nevada?